Close Menu

 How do you apply a patch?

-Using the birth control patch is easy: just stick a new patch to clean, dry skin on your belly, upper outer arm, buttocks (butt cheeks), or back — but NOT your breast.
-Wear the patch for 1 week (7 days), then take off the patch and put on a new one.
-Each pack will have 3 weekly patches in it.
+Using the birth control patch is easy: stick a new patch to clean, dry skin on your belly, upper outer arm, buttocks (butt cheeks), or back — but NOT your breast.
+Wear the patch for one week (7 days), then take off the patch and put on a new one.
+Each pack will have three weekly patches.

 Does the patch have side effects?